Aminocd/slate/source/index.html.md

-store-name | The name of the store that the micro currency order was spent at order-set-id | The ID of the order set that the micro currency order is associated with ordering-user-id | The ID of the user that made the order, only shown if the logged in user is the owner of the store that received the order ordering-user-id | The username of the user that made the order, only shown if the logged in user is the owner of the store that received the order source-currency-holding-id | The ID of the public or private currency holding that the micro currency order spent from, only shown if the logged in user made the order source-currency-holding-type | Whether the currency holding that the micro currency order spent from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the logged in user made the order before-amount-atomic | The balance, in atomic units, of the currency holding before it was debited by the micro currency order, only shown if the logged in user made the order
+store-name | The name of the store that the micro currency order was spent at order-set-id | The ID of the order set that the micro currency order is associated with ordering-user-id | The ID of the user that made the order, only shown if the logged in user is the owner of the store that received the order ordering-user-name | The username of the user that made the order, only shown if the logged in user is the owner of the store that received the order source-currency-holding-id | The ID of the public or private currency holding that the micro currency order spent from, only shown if the logged in user made the order source-currency-holding-type | Whether the currency holding that the micro currency order spent from is a "PublicCurrencyHolding" or a "PrivateCurrencyHolding", only shown if the logged in user made the order before-amount-atomic | The balance, in atomic units, of the currency holding before it was debited by the micro currency order, only shown if the logged in user made the order